 One wing recoiled into the Galaxy Zephyr’s back.
 It snaked out the left pectoral into the Wheel.
 “This will take time,” said the bird-pilot.

 “Brass balls,” said Lucille.
 “Leave it to me.”
 She sat up in her commander’s chair.
 “Oi!
 You!”
 The Galaxy Zephyr’s Hurricane Armor translated her shouts into eye-signals for the Enemy Hurricane to see.
 “Did you know my mother, Princess Lucia?
-Or my father, Commander Bunjiro?”
+Did you know my father, Commander Bunjiro?”

-The Enemy Hurricane made a wide palm to smash them while signaling with its eyes.
+The Enemy Hurricane made a wide palm to smash them while signaling with its own countless eyes.
 “I might’ve!”

-“Not during your pilots’ mortal lives,” said Lucille.
-Eisu and Fumiko avoided the cosmic slap.
-Lucille watched the white wing wrap the Wheel to dress the bulge like a bandage.
+“Not during your pilots’ mortal lives,” said Lucille as Eisu and Fumiko dodged the cosmic slap.
+The white wing wrapped the Wheel to dress the bulge like a bandage.
 “My parents were born decades after you fled Earth.
-You’d know them only as pilots of Zephyr Blue, the robot which repelled your advances on the Milky Way!”
+You’d know them only as pilots of Zephyr-Blue, robot protector of the Milky Way!”

 The Enemy Hurricane grew legs to kick at the Galaxy Zephyr.
-“That robot destroyed a hundred of my planets!”
+“That robot destroyed thousands of my planets!”

 “Of course!
-My planet-sized cells optimally represented humanity’s best!
-Your parents murdered humanity a hundred times, and called themselves heroes!
-I killed humanity just once, when I destroyed Earth, and only after saving everyone worth saving!”
+My planet-sized cells were humanity’s best!
+Your parents murdered humanity thousands of times!
+I only destroyed the Earth after saving everyone worth saving!”

 The Enemy Hurricane smiled disingenuously with a thousand mouths.
 “They are!”